justanr/OpenWebAmp/GUIDELINE.md

 * Dunder methods like get, set, del require docstrings.
 * Other dunder methods like iter and next are left to best judgement if a docstring is required.
 * A file that serves only as a namespace for variables and is well named, may forego docstrings.
-* A 'pivot' or 'mapper' or 'many_to_many' tables may forego docstrings.
-These tables and models are defined as primiarly serving as just a many-to-many mapper with no more than two native attributes (TrackPosition, for example is many-to-many mapper that contains `position`, a native attribute).
-* A marshmallow schema metaclass may forgo docstrings.
+* Schemas and model *classes* may forgo docstrings -- the purposes of these classes are typically obvious.
+Details may be given.
+Any methods require docstrings unless they are brief and well named.

-Docstrings should be written in Sphinx compliant rst.
+Docstrings should be written in Sphinx compliant reST.

 Comments should be used to clarify code in particular.
 Inline comments are discouraged, but not forbidden.